tristenhonore/cse15l-lab-reports/lab4.md

 ---
 ![](lab4_firstStep.png)

-To begin we have an empty workspace and in the terminal we are going to run the command `git clone https://github.com/ucsd-cse15l-s23/lab7`.
+We begin with an empty workspace an run the command `git clone https://github.com/ucsd-cse15l-s23/lab7` in the terminal.
 This will set us up for the demonstration with the files we need.
 [Next Page](lab4_2ndPg.md)